BrightBee22/mh-quest-log/README.md

 Pytest is used to run the unit tests on the application.
 They assert if a certain function is run, the output has a known value.
 The table below shows console outputs when Jenkins runs a pytest showing how many passed and how many failed (image below).
 ![pytest]

+Unit tests that were used for the project:
+![test]

 A coverage report can also be formed which Jenkins can archive as an artifact html document.
 Image for the coverage report of the project can be found below.
 ![pycov]